bvkatwijk/bvkatwijk.github.io/vault/Wiki/Lombok.md

 When I use setters, I prefer to return the instance I'm working on to be able to chain a lot of calls together.
 This is set as the default using `lombok.accessors.chain = true`.

-I've never been too fond of having to prefix getters with `get`, so by setting `lombok.accessors.fluent = true` I can omit that everywhere.
+In projects using only immutable data there is no need to do any work in getter methods and thus little use for prefixing getters with `get`, so by setting `lombok.accessors.fluent = true` I can omit that everywhere.

 > [!WARNING]
 > The [Accessors](https://projectlombok.org/features/experimental/Accessors) features are `experimental`, and may change in the future.

-Now that our accessor methods are very smooth we will rarely need field access so we can set `lombok.fieldDefaults.defaultPrivate = true` to make everything private unless specified otherwise.
+In business-level immutable code there should be no need to access fields directly so we can set `lombok.fieldDefaults.defaultPrivate = true` to make everything private unless specified otherwise.

 I prefer immutability in my projects, so setting `lombok.fieldDefaults.defaultFinal = true` sets this as the default, making me do extra work when I have to make fields mutable, and saves a lot of `final` keywords.

 Setting `lombok.addLombokGeneratedAnnotation = true` helps with some tools that inspect code to indicate that this is generated code.

 Lombok can `bubble up` when searching for configuration.
 This means that it will traverse up the directories and use the configuration file(s) that it can find.
 Setting `config.stopBubbling = true` tells Lombok to stop looking for more files.

+### `@With`
+Lombok will generate a `with` method for each field of the type.
+A `with` method is like a `set` method for immutable programming.
+Instead of mutating a field in-place, it returns a new instance with only the field changed, saving a lot of boilerplate.
+In [JEP 468](https://openjdk.org/jeps/468) a replacement feature could be added in Java itself, although it is not clear yet if this will have an exact overlap with what `@With` currently provides.

 ### IDE Generation